machineasm/windows-kernel-guide/README.md

 It is essential to adhere to Microsoft's guidelines and best practices when developing kernel-mode drivers to ensure compatibility, stability, and security.

-# Understanding Kernel Drivers - IOCTL's and anticheats (Fortnite - EAC, BE)
+# Understanding Kernel Drivers - Anticheat Detections

 ## EasyAntiCheat Kernel Mode Detections